Rangpo: Sikkim Railway Project

-The Indian Railways signed a contract with the construction company, IRCON, only in May 2010 though the foundation stone had been laid in October 2009.
-The final alignment had not been fixed for the first 22 km through elephant sanctuary forest even in 2013 and the final clearance of environment ministry had not been received.
+The Indian Railways signed a contract with the construction company, IRCON, only in May 2010, though the foundation stone had been laid in October 2009.
+The final alignment had not been fixed for the first 22 km through the elephant sanctuary forest, even in 2013, and the final clearance of the environment ministry had not been received.
 To obtain approval of the environment and forest ministry, the railways made a proposal in February 2013 to install elephant sensors along the stretch of the proposed railway line in Mahananda elephant sanctuary or run the trains at a speed of only 20 km per hour in the forest area and stop when an elephant is sighted close to the track.
 People of two villages in East Sikkim, through which a 3.5 km stretch of the 45 km long railway line has been planned, had not agreed to give their land for laying the track.

-The Supreme Court of India approved the project in February 2016 with strict guidelines of the National Wildlife Board that cleared the project in June 2015 but ordered restricted speed, wireless animal tracking sensors and allowed digging of tunnels only during daytime.
+The Supreme Court of India approved the project in February 2016 with strict guidelines of the National Wildlife Board that cleared the project in June 2015, but ordered restricted speed, wireless animal tracking sensors, and allowed digging of tunnels only during daytime.
 However, a "No Objection Certificate" (NOC) was still needed from the gram sabhas (village councils) of all the villages in Darjeeling and Kalimpong districts in West Bengal through which the track will pass.
 The construction cannot start without the NOC.
-However, the Gram Sabhas do not exist due to non-holding of rural elections in the Hills for the past several years and therefore no NOC could be obtained.
+However, the Gram Sabhas do not exist due to the non-holding of rural elections in the Hills for the past several years, and therefore, no NOC could be obtained.
 This is a catch 22 situation holding up the commencement of construction.
-The project cost has escalated from the estimated cost of Rs.13.4 billion in 2008 to Rs.60 billion and construction of the railway line has not started even in 2018.
-Railway Board chairman visited and met the Northeast Frontier Railway (NFR) officials on 2 March 2018 to discuss the status of the project.
-Finally a NOC was issued by GTA on 11 April 2018 on behalf of the villages.
+The project cost has escalated from the estimated cost of Rs.
+13.4 billion in 2008 to Rs.
+60 billion, and construction of the railway line has not started even in 2018.
+The Railway Board chairman visited and met the Northeast Frontier Railway (NFR) officials on 2 March 2018 to discuss the status of the project.
+Finally, a NOC was issued by GTA on 11 April 2018 on behalf of the villages.
 However, no tender has been issued and no bid has been invited for the project after April 2018.

 The railway line is needed for security and socio-economic reasons.
 The railway line will help troops and armaments move faster towards the Indo-Tibet border.

-The new railway line allow easier access to the rest of India through Siliguri.
+The new railway line allows easier access to the rest of India through Siliguri.
 It will boost the state's economy and tourism.